 4. The ergonomics matter.

-When you supply your team with IT equipment, don’t forget to provide instructions on how to use it properly.
+When you supply your team with IT equipment, don’t forget to also provide instructions on how to use it properly.
 Having an ergonomically healthy environment will help them feel less digitally absorbed.

 5. Show your team the benefits of various apps.